ghga-de/datameta/README.md

 1. Edit the configuration file

-   The fields that require changing are marked with `# CHANGEME`.
+   The fields that require changing are marked with `# CHANGE THIS`.
 You may want to perform additional adjustments to the compose file to fit your needs.

 1. Download the Docker compose file